thommcgrath/Beacon/docs/api/v4/classes/sentinel/playersession/index.markdown

   - playerName
   - serviceDisplayName
 filters:
-  - playerId:
+  - key: playerId
     mode: exact
-  - serviceId:
+  - key: serviceId
     mode: exact
-  - groupId:
+  - key: groupId
     mode: exact
     notes: "Though not a true property, will find sessions for any service in the specified group."
-  - playerName:
+  - key: playerName
     mode: contains
-  - serviceDisplayName:
+  - key: serviceDisplayName
     mode: contains
-  - isConnected
+  - key: isConnected
     mode: exact
 properties:
-  - playerSessionId:
+  - key: playerSessionId
     type: UUID
-  - playerId:
+  - key: playerId
     type: UUID
-  - playerName:
+  - key: playerName
     type: String
-  - serviceId:
+  - key: serviceId
     type: UUID
-  - serviceDisplayName:
+  - key: serviceDisplayName
     type: String
-  - connectTime:
+  - key: connectTime
     type: Timestamp
-  - disconnectTime:
+  - key: disconnectTime
     type: Timestamp
     notes: "Is null when the player is currently playing on a server."
-  - playTime:
+  - key: playTime
     type: Float
     notes: "If the player is currently playing on a server, this value is the number of seconds since they started playing.
 Otherwise, it is the number of seconds they were playing."
-  - isConnected:
+  - key: isConnected
     type: Boolean
     notes: "True when the player is currently playing on a server."
 ---
 # {{page.title}}